SamCs404/yolo-chatbot-platform/README.md

 ## How to use it
--Open the frontend in the browser
+- Open the frontend in the browser
--Register a new account
+- Register a new account
--Log in
+- Log in
--Create a project with a system prompt
+- Create a project with a system prompt
--Select the project and start chatting
+- Select the project and start chatting

 ## Notes
--LLM calls are handled on the server, not in the browser.
+- LLM calls are handled on the server, not in the browser.
--The codebase is structured so features can be extended easily.
+- The codebase is structured so features can be extended easily.
--OpenRouter is used for development, but the design supports other LLM providers.
+- OpenRouter is used for development, but the design supports other LLM providers.